aryankumar07/note_cli/readme.md

 note --help
 ```

-## Note : By defaul a index named Todo conatiners have been made if no flag specified all changes will happen in this container
+## Note : By default a index named Todo conatiners have been made if no flag specified all changes will happen in this container

 ### 🔹 Managing Todo Containers